zng-ui/zng/TODO/_current.md

 * `match_node` refactor.
-    - Test all again.
-        - Some layers not rendering.
-    - Refactor `ResolveTextNode`.
     - Review big layout widget nodes with methods.
         - Refactor to be a struct operated by the matcher?
         - Helps with rust-analyzer.